denten-books/plain-text/5-screen.md

 would be more of an analog system under the proposed definitions.

-In this light, the language of cubist painting, which breaks shapes down into their modular atomic components, begins to transform an analog art form into into a digital one.
+In this light, the language of cubist painting, which breaks shapes down into their modular atomic components, transforms an analog art form into into a digital one.
 Similarly, in the cuboid world of *Minecraft*, a popular world-building computer game, the player interacts with blocks, the block being the smallest meaningful and differentiated unit that constitutes all other meaningful things in the game.
 The world of *Minecraft* is sparse and therefore digital.
-By contrast, the world of the hyper-realistic *Myst*, a landmark graphic adventure puzzle game from the 1990s, depicts the painting-like, semantically irregular reality that cannot be broken down into neat components. *Myst* depicts a dense, undifferentiated, and analog world.
+By contrast, the world of the hyper-realistic *Myst*, a landmark graphic adventure puzzle game from the 1990s, depicts the painting-like, semantically irregular reality that cannot be broken down into neat components. *Myst*, a digital game, depicts a dense, undifferentiated, and analog world.

-But our definitions begin to strain under closer examination.
+Our definitions strain under closer examination.
 Plainly, *Myst* is also a digital game.
 All digital images (and worlds) follow the logic of cubism to its deconstructive conclusion in that they atomize analog quantities into discrete and differentiated points of light.
 The world of *Myst* like the world of *Minecraft* is made of pixels.
 At some deeper level of analysis, both worlds are sparse and differentiated throughout.
 But could we not say the same thing about all rule based analog games, like chess?
 On the level of syntax,